elegant-scipy/elegant-scipy/markdown/ch5.markdown

 plt.imshow(image, cmap='gray');
 ```

 As a test operation, we'll be rotating the image by 30 degrees.
-Let
+We begin
-us define the translation matrix, $H$ which, when multiplied with a
+by defining the translation matrix, $H$ which, when multiplied with a
-coordinate from the input image, $[x, y, 1]$, will give us the
+coordinate from the input image, $[r, c, 1]$, will give us the
-corresponding coordinate in the output, $[x', y', 1]$.
+corresponding coordinate in the output, $[r', c', 1]$.

 ```python
 angle = 30